-- Examples may include church-related activities such as serving as a Bible study leader or chaplain at a church camp, or on a synodical or ELCA committee or task force. - In any case, this "extended ministry" should be carefully and prayerfully considered with the congregation council so that these duties do not disrupt the care for the congregation. - This time should be regarded as an extension of the congregation's ministry and should not be considered as vacation time. - Additional responsibilities outside the congregation may include, National Guard/Reserve duty, or a teaching assignment at a college or seminary, are not seen as an extension of the congregational ministry, but a personal responsibility of the Rostered Minister. - These responsibilities are often not negotiable in time and scope.
-The Rostered Minister and the ministry setting will need to address these in a case-by-case basis to ensure that leadership and pastoral care coverage is available during these times.
+- Rostered Ministers may be called to serve in ways that take them beyond the congregation. - Examples may include church-related activities such as serving as a Bible study leader or chaplain at a church camp, or on a synodical or ELCA committee or task force. - In any case, this "extended ministry" should be carefully and prayerfully considered with the congregation council so that these duties do not disrupt the care for the congregation. - This time should be regarded as an extension of the congregation's ministry and should not be considered as vacation time. - Additional responsibilities outside the congregation may include, National Guard/Reserve duty, or a teaching assignment at a college or seminary, are not seen as an extension of the congregational ministry, but a personal responsibility of the Rostered Minister. - These responsibilities are often not negotiable in time and scope.
+The Rostered Minister and the ministry setting will need to address these in a case-by-case basis to ensure that leadership and Pastoral care coverage is available during these times.